grafana/grafana/docs/sources/dashboards/build-dashboards/annotate-visualizations/index.md

 ### Add time region

 When adding or editing an annotation, you can define a repeating time region by setting **Query type** to **Time regions**.
-Then just define the **From** and **To** sections with the preferred days of the week and time.
+Then, define the **From** and **To** sections with the preferred days of the week and time.
 You also have the option to change the timezone, which is set to the dashboard's timezone, by default.

 {{< figure src="/media/docs/grafana/dashboards/screenshot-annotation-timeregions-10.png" max-width="600px" caption="Time regions business hours" >}}